jle034/rshell/grep/README.md

 ```

-But wait a minute, that’s a bit silly to be print blank lines.
+But wait a minute, that’s a bit silly to be printing blank lines.
 That doesn’t mean anything to us.
 What we want to know is exactly how many of these lines we have in our code.